 In some states, the lender can seek a personal judgment against the borrower to recover the deficiency.
-Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from the borrower by doing such things as garnishing wages or levying a bank account.
+Generally, once a "deficiency judgment," a personal judgment for the deficiency, has been obtained, the lender may collect this amount from the borrower using regular collection methods, including garnishing wages or levying a bank account.

-In most states, the lender can go after the homeowner for a deficiency after a short sale.
-But a few states prohibit this, or have pending legislation that, if it becomes law, would prohibit this.
+In most states, the lender can go after the homeowner for a deficiency judgment following a short sale.
+But a couple of states, like California and Nevada, have laws that prohibit deficiency judgments following a short sale under certain circumstances.

-If you live in a state that does not have a statute that prohibits a deficiency judgment following a short sale, the only way to avoid one is to negotiate a waiver of the deficiency.
+If you live in a state that doesn't have a law that prohibits a deficiency judgment following a short sale, you can avoid one by getting the lender to waive the deficiency.
 The short sale agreement must expressly state that the lender waives its right to the deficiency and that the transaction is in full satisfaction of the debt.
-If the short sale agreement does not contain this waiver, the lender may later file a lawsuit against you to obtain a deficiency judgment after the short sale is completed.
+Without this waiver, the lender might later file a lawsuit against you to obtain a deficiency judgment after the short sale is completed.

 If the lender does eventually get a deficiency judgment, you might be able to eliminate your personal liability by filing for bankruptcy.